pragma-/pbot/doc/QuickStart.md

 or by sending `pragma-` a message on the Libera.Chat network.

 ## Starting PBot
+The executable to start PBot lives in `script/pbot`.
+You may create a symbolic link to the `script/pbot` executable in `$HOME/bin/` or in `/usr/local/bin/`.

+If you choose not to install the `script/pbot` file to your PATH, remember to use `./script/pbot` instead of `pbot` in the following examples.

 ### Usage
     $ pbot [directory overrides...] [registry overrides...]